Shapur II: Imperial beliefs and numismatics

+Building activity

 Besides the construction of the war-i tāzigān near al-Hira, Shapur II is also known to have created several other cities.
 He created a royal city called Eranshahr-Shapur, where he settled Roman prisoners of war.
 He also rebuilt and repopulated Nisibis in 363 with people from Istakhr and Spahan.
 In Asoristan, he founded Wuzurg-Shapur ("Great Shapur"), a city on the west side of the Tigris.
 He also rebuilt Susa after having destroyed it when suppressing a revolt, renaming it Eran-Khwarrah-Shapur ("Iran's glory [built by] Shapur").